 Add in any juices and serve.

-We hope you loved making this recipe and I expect it will certainty impress your dinner guests this Christmas!
+We hope you loved making this turkey recipe and I expect it will certainty impress your dinner guests this Christmas!
 If you attempted this challenging recipe then we would love to hear your comments in the comment section below.
-We would also love to see some pics of the final product by tagging us on social media @rossandrossfood.
+We would also love to see some pics of the final product by tagging us on social media @rossandrossgifts.
 If you loved this recipe then you will certainty love our Roast Potatoes recipe that would fit perfectly with your epic turkey!